ringcentral/ringcentral-extensible/README.md

 Update version number in `packages/core/src/Rest.ts`

 ```
-yarn build
+pnpm build
-yarn lerna publish from-package
+pnpm --filter './packages/**' -r publish --access public
 ```

-By default lerna check git tag to determine which packages to publish.
-`from-package` will make lerna check npmjs.com instead.

-Most of the time, it works without `from-package` option.
-But if the repo is in a "half-published" state, you will need this option to publish.
+Recursive pnpm publish checks npmjs.com and only publishes workspace packages whose current versions are not already in the registry.

 ### NPM 2FA

-I don't know how to make it work with lerna and I have to disable it via npmjs.com GUI: I disabled "Require two-factor authentication for write actions".
+I don't know how to make it work with publishing and I have to disable it via npmjs.com GUI: I disabled "Require two-factor authentication for write actions".

 ## Add dependency

 ```
-yarn workspace @rc-ex/debug add ramda
+pnpm --filter @rc-ex/debug add ramda
 ```

 ### Todo